M-J-Murray/SFAgents/README.md

 # Playing Street Fighter with Deep Reinforcement Learning

 For my final year project as Aston university I developed the MAMEToolkit library to train reinforcement learning algorithms against arcade games.
-Along with the library I created some ConvNet agents trained using Policy Gradient to Street Fighter.
+Along with the library I created some ConvNet agents trained using Policy Gradients on Street Fighter.
 The repository contains the implementations of these agents.

 ## PyTorch Dissertation Implementation
-This project demonstrates how a ConvNet can be used with Policy Gradients to play Street Fighter.
+This implementation first demonstrated that a ConvNet can be used with Policy Gradients to play Street Fighter.
-Although we could see performance improvement, not enough time was spent on training the agent with different hyper-parameters.
-Given more time, it would have been interesting to explore how adjusting the amount of neurons and the amount of layers would affect the agent’s performance.

 It was interesting to observe how the agents learnt to play in story mode against an array of characters, especially seeing how their behaviour evolved over time relative to the games mechanics.
 In Street Fighter, there is the “blocking” mechanic, which allows a player to avoid taking damage if used correctly.